-Scoliosis is an abnormal curvature of the spine, which is most often sideways.
+Scoliosis is an abnormal curvature of the spine that is often sideways.

 Also known as idiopathic scoliosisIt, the condition usually occurs during adolescence or in those still developing.

-Usually the signs and symptoms tend to be mild, which may develop into more severe cases as the individual gets older.
+The signs and symptoms tend to be mild, but they may develop into more severe cases as the individual ages.

 Severe cases can present with deformities and pain.

-In some instances, scoliosis can reduce the amount of space available for the lung to expand, making it difficult to breathe.
+In some instances, scoliosis can reduce the amount of space available for the lungs to expand, making it difficult to breathe.

 About three per cent of the population is estimated to have scoliosis.